PacWest Bancorp (NASDAQ:PACW) Upgraded to Buy at DA Davidson

-PacWest Bancorp (NASDAQ:PACW – Get Rating) was upgraded by stock analysts at DA Davidson from a “neutral” rating to a “buy” rating in a report released on Tuesday, PriceTargets.com reports.
+DA Davidson upgraded shares of PacWest Bancorp (NASDAQ:PACW – Get Rating) from a neutral rating to a buy rating in a research report report published on Tuesday morning, PriceTargets.com reports.
 DA Davidson also issued estimates for PacWest Bancorp’s Q1 2023 earnings at $0.74 EPS.

-Several other research firms have also commented on PACW.
-Wedbush restated a “neutral” rating and set a $27.00 price target on shares of PacWest Bancorp in a research report on Monday, March 13th.
-Wells Fargo & Company increased their price target on PacWest Bancorp from $26.00 to $28.00 and gave the stock an “equal weight” rating in a research report on Monday, January 30th.
-Stephens restated an “overweight” rating and issued a $32.00 price objective on shares of PacWest Bancorp in a research report on Monday, March 13th.
-StockNews.com started coverage on PacWest Bancorp in a research report on Thursday, March 16th.
-They set a “sell” rating on the stock.
-Finally, Truist Financial upped their price objective on shares of PacWest Bancorp from $26.00 to $29.00 and gave the stock a “hold” rating in a research report on Wednesday, February 1st.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating and four have issued a buy rating to the company.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average price target of $32.67.
+PACW has been the subject of several other reports.
+StockNews.com started coverage on PacWest Bancorp in a report on Thursday, March 16th.
+They issued a sell rating for the company.
+Wedbush reaffirmed a neutral rating and set a $27.00 target price on shares of PacWest Bancorp in a research report on Monday, March 13th.
+Truist Financial increased their price objective on PacWest Bancorp from $26.00 to $29.00 and gave the company a hold rating in a report on Wednesday, February 1st.
+Stephens reaffirmed an overweight rating and set a $32.00 target price on shares of PacWest Bancorp in a report on Monday, March 13th.
+Finally, Wells Fargo & Company raised their target price on PacWest Bancorp from $26.00 to $28.00 and gave the stock an equal weight rating in a report on Monday, January 30th.
+One investment analyst has rated the stock with a sell rating, five have given a hold rating and four have assigned a buy rating to the company’s stock.
+According to MarketBeat, the company currently has a consensus rating of Hold and a consensus target price of $32.67.

 About PacWest Bancorp